Drive from SE London: 35 minutes from Sydenham.

 Point 3-4 1.5km: Just past Keepers Cottage, look for the footpath gate (joined to a larger gate) on the left and stride off, heading downhill through the woods heading south-east.
 Soon you’ll leave the woods and hit a lovely meadow overlooked by a bench.
-Follow the footpath easterly now and enter another meadow via woodland with quite a spectacular view of Chevening House up ahead.
-This meadow has a damaged tree in it… maybe a lightning strike.
+Follow the footpath easterly now (you may encounter a broken stile as of 2022 here) and enter another meadow via woodland with a decent view of Chevening House up ahead.
+This meadow has a dead tree in it… maybe a lightning strike.
 Stay descending on this path over the odd stile and enter the Chevening estate proper… the ‘keep out’ signs will ensure you maintain the right course!
 After emerging from the final bits of woodland, the path crosses a lane within the grounds amid pleasant pasture/parkland.
 Note ahead, to the right, the church tower of Chevening’s St Botolph’s; that’s where we’re headed.
 Eventually the Chevening estate path reaches a T junction: a north-south path (point 4).
 (If you’ve had enough, turn left, which heads straight back to Chevening Lane – but you’ll miss some of the best bits.)

 Point 4-5: 1.5km: At point 4, turn right for Chevening (south).
 The hamlet has the feel of somewhere that never made it out of the 1930s with it’s ancient telephone box, old houses and churchyard.
 It’s a lovely spot that always makes me want a cream tea for some reason.
 But that’s a Devon thing… in Kent, forget it, unless you’re in National Trust territory.
 Walk through the churchyard and turn left heading east and take the slightly overgrown path directly behind.
 This path is pretty good for wildflowers, particularly purple thorns, mallow and wild teasels.
 As a result it’s popular with birds, especially goldfinches.
 After about 500 metres, the path emerges on to the quite busy Sundridge Road.
 You are also quite near the M25 here as the noise will make you aware.
 This is Point 5.